-Associate in Applied Science Degree: Microcomputers in Business
+Associate in Applied Science Degree: Computers in Business

-The technical curriculum trains students for various positions in the field of microcomputers.
+The 66-67 credit-hour technical curriculum trains students for various positions in the field of computers.
 The student will take courses in business, computer information systems, and general education.
-The student may choose from four specialized study areas: LAN administration, NetPrepTM Network Management, Packages, or Telecommunications.
-The student must select a minimum of 65 credit hours from these specialized study areas.
-Graduates of the program may find employment as network technicians and consultants..
+The student may choose from six specialized study areas: Database Management, Geographic Information Systems, LAN Administration, Management Information Systems, NetPrepTM.
+Network Technology, and Packages.
+Graduates of the program may find employment as network technicians and consultants.